 But after animal trials, where pigs were cooled to 10 Celsius and survived, researchers are conducting experiments on therapeutic hypothermia for humans.
 The trial, which began in 2014 and is currently being conducted in the University of Pittsburgh Medical Center, is used on patients who have suffered severe trauma such as gunshot wounds.
 Patients are cooled to give doctors more time to treat their wounds and suspend the dying process.
 And, in order to make the cooling process as quick as possible, the patients’ blood is pumped out and replaced with a cold saline solution.

 “The only reason we use cold saline is that we found it’s the fastest way to cool the brain and other organs,” Samuel Tisherman, the surgeon leading the trial, tells Quartz.
-“The patients have already lost more than half their blood volume because of trauma before we start the saline.”“When do you declare a person dead—is it brain death, is it heart death?”
+“The patients have already lost more than half their blood volume because of trauma before we start the saline.”

 Once the injuries are treated, the saline solution is then again replaced with blood and the patient is warmed up.
 The trial can only be conducted on patients who are expected to die, which means it takes longer than usual to collect definitive results.
 Tisherman says the trial results are unlikely to be published for at least another two years.